Richard Power (writer): Early life and education

-Power was born in 1928 into a family of Waterford lineage and raised in Naas, Co Kildare, where his father was a banker.
+Power was born in 1928 into a family of Waterford lineage and raised in Naas, Co.
+Kildare, where his father was a banker.

-Educated local in Nass, he moved to Dublin studying at both UCD and Trinity College Dublin and took two degrees, one in commerce and the other a dual external degree in English and Irish.
+Educated locally in Naas, he moved to Dublin studying at both UCD and Trinity College Dublin and took two degrees, one in commerce and the other a dual external degree in English and Irish.

 He entered the Civil Service in 1945 and was employed in the Department of Local Government.

 Writing career

-In 1958, Power's career began in teaching.
-From 1958 to 1960, Power taught at State University in Iowa.
+In 1958, Power's career began in teaching: from 1958 to 1960, he taught at State University in Iowa.

-Power's Irish-language novel Ull i mBarr an Ghéagáin (1959) won the Gaelic Book Club Award.
+Power's Irish-language novel Úll i mBarr an Ghéagáin (1959) won the Gaelic Book Club (Club Leabhar) Award, which “described life on the Aran Islands and with Irish-speaking labourers in England” after he had spent a spell living with a family in Inis Oirr.
 After his death it was published in an English translation by his brother Victor Power as Apple on the Treetop (1980).
 In 1964 his novel The Land of Youth was published.

-Power wrote one-act plays, Saoirse (Abbey 5 November 1955), and An Oidhreacht (Abbey 17 March 1958).
+Power wrote poetry as well as one-act plays, Saoirse (Abbey 5 November 1955), and An Oidhreacht (Abbey 17 March 1958).
 He also wrote scripts for the Irish broadcaster RTE.

 Power's most notable and critically acclaimed novel was The Hungry Grass (1969), which covered in close detail the last days of a village priest, Fr Tom Conroy.
 His novel The Mohair Boys was unfinished at his death in Bray in 1970.

 He died only months after the publication of "The Hungry Grass" 10 days before his 42nd birthday.

 In 2016 "The Hungry Grass" was reprinted and hailed as a "forgotten classic of Irish literature" and "truly masterful" because of the "sympathetic glimpse into the inner life of Father Tom Conroy" a character of depth and complexity.